udip-patel/personal-website/README.md

 - font awesome

-Page is made up of 4 vue components:
+Page is made up of 3 vue components:
 - Hero Unit
 - Tools Unit
 - Projects Unit

-- Footer
+Page will display a spinner until all images are loaded.
+Once images are loaded, will show the webpage

 ## Project setup
 ```